utmapp/docs.getutm.app/guides/windows.md

 ### "This PC can't run Windows 11"

-If you get this message trying to install Windows 11, you can bypass it with the following steps:
+If you get this message trying to install Windows 11, there can be a number of possible reasons.

+#### Secure Boot

+On newer versions of UTM, Secure Boot and TPM should be enabled automatically.
+You can also enable it manually in Settings under [QEMU]({% link settings-qemu/qemu.md %}#tpm-20-device).
+If you are on an older version of UTM, you can disable the checks in the Windows installer:

 1. Press **Shift+F10** to open Command Prompt and type in `regedit.exe` to launch Registry Editor.
 2. Navigate to **HKEY_LOCAL_MACHINE\SYSTEM\Setup**